 It addresses some of the issues in my post below including South Korea having one of the highest rates of plastic surgery and suicide in the world.

-According to recent survey, twenty to thirty percent of middle and high school students in East Asia have contemplated suicide.
-There is a very good news segment by Al Jazeera titled “Though Love: An Education” which addresses the increasingly stressful demands young individuals are facing in terms of education and perceived expectations from family members, teachers, peers, and society.
+According to recent survey, nearly twenty percent of middle and high school students in East Asia have contemplated suicide.
+There is a good news segment by Al Jazeera titled “Though Love: An Education” which addresses the increasingly stressful demands young individuals are facing in terms of education and perceived expectations from family members, teachers, peers, and society.
 The link is below.

 According to the data from the National Statistical Coordination Board, 26.5 percent of the population in the Philippines is below the poverty line.
 While significant progress has been made in the last decade, rural poverty remains one of the country’s largest challenges, while diseases such malaria and tuberculosis have presented numerous public health concerns.
 According to the Rural Poverty Portal, “Agriculture is the primary and often only source of income for poor rural people, most of whom depend on subsistence farming and fishing for their livelihoods.
 The poorest of the poor are the indigenous peoples, small-scale farmers who cultivate land received through agrarian reform, landless workers, fishers, people in upland areas and women.”
 Subsistence farmers, with little available income or means to take proper sanitation measure or receive vaccines, are among the susceptible to infectious disease in the country.